FREQUENTLY ASKED QUESTIONS

 Q: What is a giclée?

-A: A giclée is a high-quality digital print produced on acid-free, archival paper such as watercolor paper or canvas.
-The image is created using fade-resistant inks that are sprayed onto the media, ensuring longevity and preservation.
-It's important to note that a giclée print doesn't have to be exclusively on canvas.
-You have the flexibility to refer to it as either a giclée or a fine art inkjet print, as both terms are widely accepted today.
-The choice between the two depends on how you wish to market your prints.
+Today, virtually any inkjet print can be referred to as a Giclée.
+The choice between the two descriptions depends on how you wish to market your prints.
 (By the way, it's pronounced gee-KLAY, but the pronunciation isn't crucial.)
-It's worth mentioning some common misspellings of giclée, which include gliche, glichee, gleechay, geeclay, giclie, gicle, gleechee, gilee, glacee, gillee, and ciglee, but the correct spelling is giclée.
+It's worth mentioning some common misspellings of Giclée, which include gliche, glichee, gleechay, geeclay, giclie, gicle, gleechee, gilee, glacee, gillee, and ciglee, but the correct spelling is Giclée.

 Q: How much will my print cost?